 - All companies must invest time and money in their own cybersecurity measures, including (1) technical restrictions and monitoring/surveillance, (2) incident response training, and (3) on the human factor specifically, the vetting and monitoring of employees with enhanced access permissions/privileges to the company’s data (e.g. IT staff, HR teams, board directors and their assistants).

 - All companies should consider their insurance coverage for data incidents and data breaches.
 As mentioned above, the CA referred expressly to the availability of insurance as a solution for companies concerned by the financial implications of the court’s decision.

-To discuss the issues raised by this note, please contact our cybersecurity and data privacy practice team in London and Washington, DC.
+To discuss the issues raised by this note, please contact our cybersecurity and data privacy practice team.